Instant Pot Boston Baked Beans—navy beans with molasses and salt pork pressure cooked in a fraction of the time it would take to cook in the oven.

 - Add the beans back into the Instant Pot.
 Add in 1 ½ cups of water.

 - Add 1 cup of boiling water, salt, brown sugar, molasses, pepper, dry mustard to a bowl and stir mixture.
 Add mixture to the Instant Pot.
-Add in the salt pork.
+Rinse the salt pork well and then add it in.

 - Cover the pot and secure the lid.
 Make sure valve is set to sealing.
 Set the manual/pressure cook button to 10 minutes.
 When time is up let the pressure release naturally for 10-20 minutes.
 Release any remaining pressure.